Growing Relational and Occupational Wealth in West Tennessee Households

 Opportunity Pilot Initiative Implementation Grant in the amount of $25,000,000 to

 improve outcomes for West Tennessee’s low-income families.
-The grant will be awarded
+The grant was awarded in

-in November 2022 by the Tennessee Department of Human Services and Families First,
+November 2022 by the Tennessee Department of Human Services and Families First, the

 The project is named Growing Relational and Occupational Wealth in West Tennessee Households (GROWWTH).
 The grant funding will allow GROWWTH to work toward its goal of eliminating key barriers to self-sufficiency for low-income wage earners the West Tennessee region.
 GROWWTH has developed plans to improve family access to needed resources for economic mobility, implement a holistic approach to improving the personal and professional well-being of families, strengthen the existing system through partner resources and inspire families to appreciate the value of growth and lifelong learning.

-Additionally, GROWWTH will address labor force challenges experienced by existing regional employers and prepare for the evolving workforce demand of Ford’s Blue Oval City, which will create approximately 6,000 jobs in Stanton, Tenn.
+Additionally, GROWWTH will address labor force challenges experienced by existing regional employers and prepare for the evolving workforce demands of Ford’s Blue Oval City, which will create approximately 6,000 jobs in Stanton, Tennessee.

-GROWWTH will serve constituents in the 21 counties that make up West Tennessee, including Benton, Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, Madison, McNairy, Obion, Shelby, Tipton and Weakley.
+GROWWTH serves constituents in the 21 counties that make up West Tennessee, including Benton, Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, Madison, McNairy, Obion, Shelby, Tipton and Weakley.

-GROWWTH’s efforts will be highly collaborative.
-Led by the Center for Regional Economic Enrichment at the University of Memphis, a variety of units within the University will work with a network of three regional workforce boards (Workforce MidSouth, Southwest Tennessee and Northwest Tennessee), the Greater Memphis Chamber and a group of community organizations and local business.
+GROWWTH’s efforts are highly collaborative.
+Led by the Center for Regional Economic Enrichment at the University of Memphis, a variety of units within the University will work with a network of three regional workforce boards (Workforce MidSouth, Southwest Tennessee and Northwest Tennessee), the Greater Memphis Chamber and a group of community organizations and local businesses.